neuraledgeai/GDP-PY/README.md

 ## 🙌 Support

 If you love this project or found it helpful, please support it by giving a star ⭐️ for this repository.
+That’s all 🙌🏼.

-That’s all.
-If you further require to inform something, please write to Anoop Kumar U (Cheif Data Scientist at Neural Edge AI) at anoop_kumar_u@icloud.com.
+If you further require to inform something or contibute, please write to Anoop Kumar U (Cheif Data Scientist at Neural Edge AI) at anoop_kumar_u@icloud.com.

 ---

 **License and Use**

-# 🚀 GDP-PY: India GDP Forecasting Model

 © 2025 NeuralEdge AI — GDP-PY Project.
 Released under the [CC BY 4.0↗](https://creativecommons.org/licenses/by/4.0/).